csc301-2023-fall/project-42-team-collab/deliverables/D1/planning.md

 1. Ray Hung can easily get a 90+ exam grade with a 1-hour review.
 2. We have at least 3 students that knows how to solve a Rubik's cube.
 Including one speed-cuber that can solve it in under 20 seconds consistently!
 3. We have 3 students that can play the piano.
+4. There is only 1 senior student in our team, and he is the one out of two students that has a driver's license.

 #### Q7: What are the roles & responsibilities on the team?